 Start Setting Intentions, Not A Resolutions

-I learned about setting intentions vs. setting resolutions last year.
+I learned about setting intentions vs. setting resolutions in 2018.

 Most of us set New Year’s resolutions like “I will work out 4 days a week and get in shape this year”.
-We’re incredibly motivated in January; getting the gym pass, purchasing workout clothing, actually going to the gym and working out.
+We’re incredibly motivated in January; getting the gym pass, purchasing cute workout clothing, sharing our excited on our social pages.
 Then, come February we lose motivation and forget the resolution.
 Sound familiar?

 On the other hand, an intention is more flexible and positive.
 It’s less about the action and more about your attitude.
 Rather than setting goals for something you don’t want to do (ermm, exercise!), an intention is the act of manifesting something you dream of and long for.
 It’s the intent to do something you want to do, that adds meaning to your life, that makes these more effective.

 For example, I set an intention at the beginning of this year to focus on my personal development.
 You could set intentions to eat more vegetables, find more time to relax, or even to make more money.
 You’re not stuck doing unwanted actions to achieve these results, instead, you’re setting the intention and there are several ways to manifest it.

 Be Your Best Self By Learning A New Habit Each Month

 Not only is it hard to form a habit, but it’s also almost impossible to learn more than one at the same time.
 Come New Years, our overly motivated selves naively try to start all our amazing new habits at once.
-It’s not going to work, and we know that (unless 5 years old).
+It’s not going to work, and we know that.

 Rather than try to be your best self immediately, see it as a process you will be focusing on for most of your life.
 Like habits, growth takes work.
 So, if you’re intention is to learn new habits in the New Year, try one habit a month.
-This will give you time to really ingrain it in your brain and find out if it fits in with your lifestyle.
+This will give you time to really ingrain it in your brain and find out how to fit it in with your lifestyle.

 Find Ways To Step Outside of Your Comfort Zone

 This is something we should all be doing if we’re trying to be our best selves.
-Stepping outside of your comfort zone is extremely uncomfortable, however, it’s the best thing for growth!
+Stepping outside of your comfort zone is extremely stressful, however, it’s the best thing for growth!

 Growth happens when you try something new and challenge yourself.
 Without pushing yourself beyond those self limiting boundaries, you will never be able to be your best self.
-Rather than live in your life, you should work on your life.

-Lastly, if your intention going into the New Year is to focus on being your best self it’s important to show yourself compassion.
-Avoid perfectionism and unrealistic expectations, and know that there will be steps forward and backwards.
+If your intention going into the New Year is to focus on being your best self it’s important to also show yourself compassion, avoid perfectionism and unrealistic expectations, and know that there will be steps forward and backwards.

 Being your best self does not mean being perfect.
 Rather, when we hear “be your best self”, it means living to your fullest potential, exploring how far you can go, continually expanding your experiences, skills, and living your truth.

 Move forward with compassion for yourself and work towards your best self.